CODE OF CONDUCT STATEMENT OF BELIEFS

 Accordingly, we are dedicated to compliance with all federal, state, and local laws, rules, and regulations, including privacy and security of private information, billing, and documentation guidelines, and financial arrangements.

-It is my pleasure to welcome you to COMSoverign.
-When you decided to join our organization, you made an important personal and professional decision.
+It is my pleasure to welcome you to COMSovereign Holding Corp. ("COMS") When you decided to join our organization, you made an important personal and professional decision.
 Your decision included a responsibility not only to provide high quality work, but also to personally conduct yourself in such a way that is consistent with the organization’s commitment to operate with the highest standards of integrity and behavior.

-Every person, business or government entity that comes in contact with a COMSovereign representative expects this level of commitment, and so do we.
+Every person, business or government entity that comes in contact with a COMS representative expects this level of commitment, and so do we.
 It’s the way we do business.

 We have created a Code of Conduct which starts with our Statement of Beliefs and is an integral part of our compliance program.
 It should be used with policies and procedures, applicable regulations and laws and good common sense.
 It serves as a solid framework for business decisions and similar laws, it is mandatory that each of us comply with this Code of Conduct every single day.

-As a condition of your association with COMSovereign, it is required that you read the Code of Conduct so that you are aware of these standards.
+As a condition of your association with COMS, it is required that you read the Code of Conduct so that you are aware of these standards.

 Thank you very much.

-This Code of Conduct has been adopted by the Board of Directors of COMSovereign Holding Corporation, LLC and by eachsubsidiary.
+This Code of Conduct has been adopted by the Board of Directors of COMS and by each subsidiary.

 The Code encompasses a summary of many topics from Compliance policies and other department policies.
 The Compliance policies and other department policies and procedures provide more specific guidance relating to the topics presented in the Code.
 It is the obligation of COMS colleagues to be knowledgeable about and adhere to these policies as well as the Code.